-Course Code:
+Course Code: Credits: 03

-Hours /Week: 03 Hours
+Hours /Week: 03 Hours Total Hours: 39Hours

-L-T-P-J: 3-0-0
+L-T-P-J: 3-0-0-0

-1. To introduce the principles and motivations behind developing AI systems responsibly in alignment with societal values and ethical norms.
-2. To present common ethical challenges encountered in AI systems, including algorithmic bias, surveillance, and privacy concerns.
-3. To provide an understanding of the importance of human-centric design and moral reasoning in the development of AI systems.
-4. To offer insight into the current legal, policy, and governance frameworks that influence the deployment of AI in various sectors.
-5. To explore the broader implications of AI on employment, environment, social structures, and the future of humanity.
+1. To introduce the principles and motivations behind developing AI systems responsibly in alignment with societal needs.
+2. To present common ethical challenges encountered in AI systems, including algorithmic bias, surveillance, and misinformation.
+3. To provide an understanding of the importance of human-centric design and moral reasoning in the development of AI applications.
+4. To offer insight into the current legal, policy, and governance frameworks that influence the deployment of AI technologies.
+5. To explore the broader implications of AI on employment, environment, social structures, and the future of human-machine interaction.